marcalfaro/ClassToJSON-Preview/README.md

-# Note: The code is in my private repo.
+# Note: The project is in my private repo.

 You can get this extension in the Visual Studio Marketplace: https://marketplace.visualstudio.com/items?itemName=MarcAlfaro.ClassToJSON